Baker's cyst

 Image credit: Corporate+

-If you have a swollen knee, your doctor may be able to diagnose a Baker's cyst from hearing what your symptoms are and examining your knee.
-If your doctor wants to rule out another cause for the swelling, you may need an ultrasound scan or MRI of your knee.
+If you have a swollen knee, your healthcare provider may be able to diagnose a Baker's cyst from hearing what your symptoms are and examining your knee.
+If your healthcare provider wants to rule out another cause for the swelling, you may need an ultrasound scan or MRI of your knee.

 If your cyst has ruptured, you may need tests to rule out a deep vein thrombosis (DVT) as the symptoms are the same.